themonsterdev/simple-script/documentation/basics/operators.md

 # Operators

 Operators are used to perform operations on variables and values.
-Our language supports various types of operators:
+Simple Script supports various types of operators:

 ## Arithmetic Operators